gem-coop/governance/New-Maintainer-Checklist.md

 - Invite them to the [**@gem-coop/maintainers** team](https://github.com/orgs/gem-coop/teams/maintainers) (or any relevant [subteams](https://github.com/orgs/gem-coop/teams/maintainers/teams)) to give them write access to relevant repositories (but don't make them owners).
 They will need to enable [GitHub's Two Factor Authentication](https://help.github.com/articles/about-two-factor-authentication/).
 - Make them [moderators](https://github.com/organizations/gem-coop/settings/moderators) on the `gem-coop` GitHub organisation
-- Invite them as a full member to the [Gem.coop private Slack](https://gem-coop.slack.com/admin/invites) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
+- Invite them as a full member to the [Bundler Slack](https://bundler.slack.com/admin/invites) and ask them to use their real name there (rather than a pseudonym they may use on e.g. GitHub).
 - Ask them to disable SMS as a 2FA device or fallback on their GitHub account in favour of using one of the other authentication methods.
 - Ask them to (regularly) review and remove any unneeded [GitHub personal access tokens](https://github.com/settings/tokens).
 - Start the process to [add them as Gem.coop members](#members), for formal voting rights and the ability to hold office for Gem.coop.